5 Growth Hacking Ideas for Freelance Designers

-If you want to reach new audiences, sign up for every relevant online portfolio site, customize your portfolio for the type of audience on that site, and update it often.
+If you want to reach new audiences, sign up for every relevant online portfolio site, customise your portfolio for the type of audience on that site – and update it often.

-Partnerships are a remarkably effective growth hack but many freelance designers either don’t create partnerships or don’t implement them the right way.
+Partnerships are a remarkably effective growth hack but many freelance designers either don’t create alliances or don’t implement them the right way.

-The good news is that the market for partnerships is essentially endless!
+The good news is that the market for partnerships is virtually endless!

-If you’re a freelance designer, SEO and PPC professionals are the number one type of people you should target because they are always in need of good design for infographics, good UI and UX design and more.
+If you’re a freelance designer, SEO and PPC professionals are the number one type of people you should target because they are always in need of a fantastic design for infographics, good UI and UX design and more.

-If you build a partnership with them, they will give you work and, as you build your business, you’ll be able to give them work too.
+If you build a partnership with them, they will give you work and, as you grow your business, you’ll be able to provide them with work too.
 That’s how a business grows.